 The events of the last few years have blurred the line between our work and personal lives and catapulted the HR function into the world's spotlight, according to United VARs.

-HR leaders have been instrumental in steering organisations through the challenges caused by Covid-related restrictions and disruptions.
+HR leaders have been instrumental in steering organisations through the challenges caused by COVID-19-related restrictions and disruptions.
 They have had to cope with much uncertainty and still face the unknown, but tumultuous times can open the doors to greater opportunity and creative developments.

 HR is becoming more strategic